Using a Disability Trust to Stay At Home

 Among other advantages, SCOs combines health services with social support services by coordinating care and specialized geriatric support services, along with respite care for families and caregivers.
 These services make them ideal for individuals and families hoping to avoid institutionalization in a nursing home.
 In addition, there are no copays for SCO members, which makes budgeting for home care easier and more predictable.

 Disability Trusts are an important factor in planning for enrollment in a SCO.
 Significantly, since the program is open only to persons age 65 or older, the only Disability Trust option for such persons is a Pooled Trust.
-A senior may, however, may be able to establish an individual SNT prior to age 65, and to qualify for a SCO upon turning 65.
+A senior may, however, may be able to establish an individual SNT before age 65 and to qualify for a SCO upon turning 65.
 Once established for an individual under the age of 65, and individual SNT does not become a disqualifying asset as a result of the beneficiary turning 65.
 At that point, however, the individual cannot add funds to the trust without incurring a MassHealth penalty.